performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Dynamic Adaptation to Change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-dynamic adaptationadaptationComplex systems are subject to continual
+Complex systems are subject to continual
 changes as network connections fail and are reestablished; nodes are
 taken out of service and rebooted; hardware is added and removed; and
 software is upgraded, installed, or removed.
 Often these changes are